About Scott Bergendahl

 Get to know Scott Bergendahl

-I had started playing piano when I was very little.
-Because I grew up in a very musical household, music was always so fascinating to me.
+My piano playing started when I was very little.
+I grew up in a very musical household, so music was always so fascinating to me.
 Between my grandparents and my mom’s siblings always singing, to my father, brothers and sisters playing musical instruments, I knew I had to continue in our family’s legacy.

-My love of music grew as I continued in my piano playing and started to learn the Organ.
+My love of music grew as I continued in my piano playing and started to learn the Pipe Organ.
 I have studied with some of the best people in the organ realm, most notably being Doug Marshall, founder of Marshall and Ogletree Associates, one of the leading organ builders in the country.
-I have been playing Organ for just shy of 10 years, where I have served in many churches over that time.
-I currently serve at Grace Lutheran Church since 2010.
+I have been playing Organ for over 15 years, where I have served in many churches over that time.
+I currently serve as Director of Music and Organist at St. Hedwig Roman Catholic Church, as well as Assistant Organist at the Cathedral of St. Joseph, working alongside the Diocesan Director of Music.

 Throughout the years, I have also served in many musical capacities, such as playing piano for local theatre companies, dance companies, and various groups.
 Most notably being a vocal coach for Londonderry Dance Academy.
 During my time there, 4 of my students were able to audition for Broadway and get callbacks, one of them reaching to the final stage of callbacks.